TL;DR

 The most reliable solution is server-side rendering (SSR) or static site generation (SSG).
 Next.js, Nuxt, and SvelteKit all support SSR out of the box.
 When your server sends fully rendered HTML rather than a JavaScript shell, every crawler sees the same content your users see.

-Three additional fixes to prioritise alongside rendering:
+Three additional fixes to prioritise: